 Fortunately, you can enjoy fish in virtually countless ways.
 You can go Hawaiian and eat it raw in the form of poke or grill it up on your deck.
 You can clean a fish and even age the stuff.
-Many types of fish are also great in pastas, sandwiches, or even tinned up as conservas.
+Many types of fish are also great in pasta, sandwiches, or even tinned up as conservas.
 There are pretty much as many ways to prepare fish as there are delicious species swimming through the many vast oceans of the world.

 There are things to look out for when you’re combing through the fish selection of your favorite market.
 Look for terminology like “wild-caught” on labels, ensuring that the fishery is being treated with the care and sustainability it deserves, wherever that may be.
 A great resource is this handy app from the Monterrey Bay Aquarium in California.